 IMPORTANT: The following information is intended for discussion only and is not intended to offer any medical or nutritional advice.
-Flora Fusion will not accept responsibility for any outcomes or decisions made as a result from the following information and trusted medical advice/counsel should be sought before undertaking any supplementary program especially surrounding Cannabis/Hemp derived products. *Information provided not for Re-Use.
+Flora Fusion will not accept responsibility for any outcomes or decisions made as a result from the following information and trusted medical advice/counsel should be sought before undertaking any supplementary program especially surrounding cannabis or hemp-derived products. *Information provided not for re-use.

-However as part of our commitment to ‘Educate, Supply and Support’ our customers we will provide information based on our own research for individuals to discuss and make an educated decision that is specific to their situation and conditions.
+However, as part of our commitment to educate and support our customers, we can offer pointers based on our own research for people to discuss and make an educated decision concerning their specific situation and condition.

 Cannabis use (In particular THC) in pre-adolescent and human adolescent development periods is clinically evident to have long-term and negative consequences.
 The overall reason for this is due to the need for the natural Endo-Cannabinoid System (ECS) to develop unhindered.

 The recent rise in Cannabis popularity for adult consumption of both medicinal and recreational use has given a Carte Blanche effect for Cannabis product dispensaries/practitioners/companies to make outlandish and irresponsible claims to effectiveness and safety in the aid of a sale.
 This is certainly worrying.

 Therefore we must be responsible to provide direction to lucid and critically inclusive data which have enough credibility to allow an individual to make an informed decision.

 The following links will direct the reader to articles and insights of different perspectives with a personalised (non-advisory) summary of analysis by Flora Fusion’s Managing Director.
 I must again state that this does not constitute advice or a recommendation and the onus is on the individual to accept responsibility for their own actions as a result.
 This is also the stance of Flora Fusion Ltd but may not be representative of all Flora Fusion members’ opinions.